couetilc/raspberryPi/README.md

 ## Connecting to the Raspberry Pi

-Very useful documentation for a variety of ways to connect to the pi: https://www.raspberrypi.org/documentation/remote-access/
+Documentation for ways to connect to the pi without a monitor: https://www.raspberrypi.org/documentation/remote-access/

 ## Finding the Raspberry Pi on the network